 How to use it: Make sure your website supports video, and make sure that it’s easy to add and categorize them.
 Testimonial videos are a powerful feature on homepages and practice-area landing pages, and they’re compelling when you pepper them throughout your blog content and social media posts.
 These can be the highlight of your website design or just a little more supporting “oomph.”

 Keep in mind, of course, that state bar associations have different rules and regulations regarding client testimonials on law firm websites, and websites for medical practices always need to be sensitive to patient privacy regulations.
-The good news is that most lawyers and doctors are allowed to use testimonials on their websites, as long as they are truthful.
+The good news is that most lawyers and podiatrists are allowed to use testimonials on their websites, as long as they are truthful.
 NEVER buy testimonials or reviews, and make sure you look into the requirements in your state to see if you need to add appropriate disclaimers or take another action to adhere to best practices.

 We’re happy to work with you to identify limitations and incorporate testimonials ethically on your website.
 While we’re not experts in every state’s rules and regulations for every type of business, we do have a lot of experience with other law firms and medical practices around the nation.
 If you have a question, there’s a pretty good chance that we’ll either have the answer or know where to start looking.